marctrem/usbarmory-wiki-fork/Mk-II-Introduction.md

 ## Storage media

-Apart from the traditional microSD slot (now with a push/pull mechanism) the USB armory Mk II includes a 16GB eMMC flash memory on the board.
+Apart from the traditional microSD slot (now with a push/pull mechanism) the USB armory Mk II includes a 16 GB eMMC flash memory on the board.

 This allows easier provisioning procedures, factory pre-imaging without the burden of microSD card installation and enables additional security features.